Kalle Rovanperä: 2015–2017: Success in Latvia and WRC debut

-In 2015, at the age of 14, Rovanperä competed in Latvia where having a driver's license is not a requirement to take part in rallying.
+In 2015, at the age of 14, Rovanperä competed in Latvia, where having a driver's license is not a requirement to take part in rallying.
 He won the Latvian rally championship with his Citroën C2 R2 Max car in the R2 class.

 For the first three rallies of the 2016 Latvian rally series, Rovanperä drove a 300 hp four-wheel-drive Škoda Fabia S2000, which was a completely new WRC-2 class rally car with a two-litre naturally aspirated engine.
 He won the first rally, setting the fastest time at every stage.
 He finished as the runner-up the second rally despite a power steering issue.
 Rovanperä switched to a new Škoda Fabia R5 following another second-place finish in the Kurzeme rally.
 He scored four more podiums, including two victories for the rest of the season.
 Rovanperä eventually won the championship and became the youngest driver ever to win a national open class rally championship in any country at the age of 16.

-In January 2017, the Finnish motorsport association AKK-Motorsport granted a 16-year-old Rovanperä special permission to take part in Finnish rally races and the Ralli SM national championship series.
+In January 2017, the Finnish motorsport association AKK-Motorsport granted the 16-year-old Rovanperä special permission to take part in Finnish rally races and the Ralli SM national championship series.
 In addition to entering the rallies in the Finnish Rally Championship, he also participated in two other national championships: Latvia and Italy.
 Rovanperä also made his European Rally Championship debut in 2017 by entering the Rally Liepāja, where he finished second overall.
 He also successfully defended his title in Latvia by finishing every rally on the podium.

 Having acquired his driving licence, Rovanperä made his WRC debut at the 2017 Wales Rally GB, driving an M-Sport-entered Ford Fiesta R5, as well as competing at the 2017 Rally Australia.
 He won the event in the WRC-2 category, becoming the youngest winner of a WRC-2 round, though he was the only contestant in the class.